Ezequiel Tovar Preview, Player Props: Rockies vs. Braves

 Ezequiel Tovar At The Plate

-- Tovar leads Colorado in slugging percentage (.430) thanks to 46 extra-base hits.
+- Tovar leads Colorado with a slugging percentage of .426, fueled by 46 extra-base hits.

-- Tovar has reached base via a hit in 86 games this year (of 123 played), and had multiple hits in 28 of those games.

-- Tovar has an RBI in 45 of 123 games this year, with multiple RBI in 12 of them.
+- Tovar has had an RBI in 45 games this season (36.3%), including 12 multi-RBI outings (9.7%).
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.